kexinz8/ddf-fighters/README.md

-# ddl-fighters
-Course project for CS498 UIUC
+Overleaf (for report and documents)

+<h1 align="center">DDL Fighters ⏰</h1>

+> This is a course project of CS498 Data Management in the Cloud(Spring 2022) from University of Illinois at Urbana-Champaign.

-1. Team member
+## 🤝 Team member

-Kexin Zhu (kexinz8)
-Peiwen Zhang (peiwen4)
+👤 **Kexin Zhu**

+- Email: kexinz8@illinois.edu

+👤 **Peiwen Zhang**

+- Email: peiwen4@illinois.edu

-2. Team name
+## ✨ Team name
-DDL-fighters
+DDL Fighters

-3. Date of kickoff meeting:
+## ✨ Date of kickoff meeting
 2/10

-4. Standard group meeting time(s)
+## ✨ Standard group meeting time(s)
 Twice a week

-5. Meeting technology (Zoom, Google Meet, MS Teams, …) In person
+## ✨ 	Meeting technology (Zoom, Google Meet, MS Teams, …)
+In person

-6. Communication technology (Slack, email, text, …) Oral
+## ✨ Communication technology (Slack, email, text, …)
+Oral

-7. Skills inventory for the group.
+## ✨ Skills inventory for the group.
 Assess what experience various people in the group have that might be useful for the project: for example, programming languages, databases, code repositories, IPEs, cloud platforms, project-tracking tools.
-•	programming language: C++, Python, R
+⋅⋅* programming language: C++, Python, R
-•	databases: Mysql, Hive
+⋅⋅* databases: Mysql, Hive
-•	Cloud Platforms: Alibaba Cloud, Google Cloud Platform
-•	Project-tracking tools: Asana
+⋅⋅* Cloud Platforms: Alibaba Cloud, Google Cloud Platform ⋅⋅* Project-tracking tools: Asana

-8. Code management – how will you handle a shared code base?
-(GitHub, Dropbox, Google Drive, …) GitHub
+## ✨ Code management – how will you handle a shared code base?
+(GitHub, Dropbox, Google Drive, …)
+GitHub

-9. Other tools you might use (for reports and documents, for project management, for keeping task lists, …) Overleaf (for report and documents)
+## ✨ Other tools you might use (for reports and documents, for project management, for keeping task lists, …)
+Overleaf (for reports and documents)